LebCit/litenode/README.md

 -   **Lightweight and Fast**: LiteNode is designed to be lightweight, ensuring quick response times and efficient handling of requests.
 -   **Modular Design**: The framework's modularity allows for easy customization and extension, enabling developers to add or modify functionalities as needed.
--   **Modern JavaScript Support**: LiteNode leverages ES6 features, making the codebase clean and modern while maintaining compatibility with CommonJS.
+-   **Modern JavaScript Support**: LiteNode leverages ES6 features, making the codebase clean and modern.
 -   **Comprehensive Built-in Features**: The framework includes essential web server features out of the box, reducing the need for additional dependencies and simplifying development.

 ## Conclusion